A Foodcentric Life

 Published: Sep 18, 2012 · Modified: Jul 6, 2022 by Sally Cameron · This post may contain affiliate links · 3 Comments

-A plate of salad greens with grilled figs, cheese, and nuts.
+Fig salad with grilled figs, salad greens, goat cheese, and balsamic dressing.

 When ready to make your salad, trim off the figs stem, cut them in half vertically, and brush with a little olive oil.
 Heat a grill pan over medium high heat and coat the grill pan with a little non-stick spray.
 Grill the figs, cut side down for 1-2 minutes.
 Remove them to a plate while you assemble your salad.